-III.
-Aim for zero emissions
+(3) Aim for zero emissions

 TDK's goal is to operate "eco-factories" with zero emissions.
 Doing so mandates that factories generate less waste, use more recycled materials and expand their own recycling.
-Eventually, TDK wants to reach the point where its plants rely completely on recycled materials and generate no emissions at all.
+Eventually, TDK wants to reach the point where its plants rely completely on recycled materials and generate zero emissions.